-Strategy: The actual and potential impacts of climate-related risks and opportunities on the DB investment strategy have been considered.
+Strategy: Regulatory guidance requires the Trustee to conduct scenario analysis to assess the potential impacts of climate-related risks and opportunities every 3 years or following a change in data availability, strategy, scenarios used or industry practice.
+The Trustee has reviewed the scenario analysis conducted over the previous Fund year and concluded that this remains appropriate.
+The actual and potential impacts of climate-related risks and opportunities on the DB investment strategy have been considered as part of this review.
 Overall, the effect of the climate scenarios on the DB section were identified to be minimal due to the de-risked and resilient nature of the investment strategy and the strong funding position.

-Risk Management: The Trustee has implemented a number of processes and tools for identifying, assessing and managing climate related risks and opportunities for the Fund.
+Risk Management: Over the previous year the Trustee has implemented a number of processes and tools for identifying, assessing and managing climate related risks and opportunities for the Fund.
 This includes integrating climate change into the Fund's risk management processes, including the Risk Register, covenant monitoring and investment monitoring.

-Metrics and Targets: Four key metrics have been identified to measure climate-related risks.
+Metrics and Targets: Four key metrics that were identified to measure climate-related risks.
 For the DB section, the Trustee has set a target for 80% of corporate bond investments to have set science-based targets by 2030 (no equities held).
 These metrics and targets will be used to assess and manage relevant climate-related risks and opportunities over time.
+Both the metrics and target remain unchanged from the previous Fund year as the Trustee believes these continue to remain appropriate in measuring climate-related risks for the Fund.